- Home Page

 - A/C Units: If moving unit or adding one, must have boundary pin survey with new location marked and all units must be at least 10 ft. from property line.
 If replacing an existing unit closer than 10 ft. from property line will require ARB approval.
 All units must be 65 decibels or less at 23 feet from the unit.

-- SUBMIT: bid or contract from contractor to property owner; photo of existing units showing location/view from the street; aerial view or site plan showing location, must indicate if it is replacement of existing or adding new; and provide specification of unit decibels.
+- SUBMIT: bid or contract from contractor to property owner; photo of existing units showing location/view from the street; aerial view or site plan showing air conditioner location with distance to primary structure and side/rear setbacks indicated, must indicate if it is replacement of existing or adding new; and provide specification of unit decibels.